 • Yohimbe – Taken from an evergreen tree found mainly in central Africa.
 However, although it is a relatively common ingredient, it has been known to cause side effects too.
 We would have preferred to see something better used in its place.

 • Black pepper – A solid ingredient.
 Most of the top supplements in this category contain at least some Black Pepper Extract.

 There are a few notable things missing from Ripped Edge.
 In our opinion enough of some of the good stuff that is here, like green tea and capsimax.

-Though this product has a good range of B vitamins, zinc would’ve been a great addition as the mineral is important and easy to become deficient in if you’re dieting and sweating during exercise.
+Though this product has a good range of B vitamins, zinc would’ve been a great addition as the mineral is important for a variety of reasons.
+Zinc contributes to normal macronutrient metabolism and normal protein synthesis.

 Users are advised to take one serving of two capsules a day with a protein shake or meal.

 Whether one serving a day is enough to keep any effects going as long as you need them is up for debate, but that aside we’re not told the best time of day to take the serving.

 Given the amount of caffeine here though we would advise not too close to bed and with plenty of water.